 Nursery World Magazine: Communication & Language Series

-LuCiD researchers have written six articles on communication and language for Nursery World Magazine.
-The articles, published monthly from July to November 2015, form part of the magazine's learning and development series.
-Each article focuses on a different aspect of child language and communicative development linked to LuCiD's research themes.
+LuCiD researchers have written several articles on communication and language for Nursery World Magazine.
 Nursery World Magazine is a fortnightly magazine available in print and online.
 All of our articles will be available in open access on this page.

 My Mistake